-i) Additional Voluntary Contributions
+I) Additional Voluntary Contributions

 The Fund provides an additional voluntary contributions (AVC) scheme for its members, the assets of which are invested separately from the Pension Fund (see Note 22).
 AVCs are paid to the AVC providers by employers, specifically for providing additional benefits for individual contributors.
-Each AVC contributor receives an annual statement from the AVC provider company showing the amount held in their account and the movements in year transactions or those involving uncertainty about future events.
-There were no such critical judgements in 2022/23.
+Each AVC contributor receives an annual statement from the AVC provider company showing the amount held in their account and the movements in year.